privacore/helppages-privacontrol/en/dummy2.md

 ##Ordered list
 When listing steps in a guide it should look like this:
 1. Make my changes
-  1. Fix bug
-  2. Improve formatting
-    * Make the headings bigger
-2. Push my commits to GitHub
-3. Open a pull request
+2. Open a pull request
+    3. Mention all the members of my team
-  * Describe my changes
+3. Describe my changes
-  * Mention all the members of my team
+    -  Mention all the members of my team
-    * Ask for feedback
+      - Nice

 **1. One**
 2. Two
 3. Three